LiSeCo: Linear Semantic Control for Language Generation: Related Work

-\textbf{Prompt engineering} is a technique that controls the LM's output by varying the input context $s_{<i}$, keeping the function $LM := f_T \circ f_{T-1} \circ \cdots f_1$ fixed \citep{luo2023prompt,bhargava2023s,cai2023transparent,wei2022chain,li2021prefix}.
+\textbf{Prompt engineering} steers the LLM's output by varying the input context $s_{<i}$, keeping the function $\text{LLM} := f_T \circ f_{T-1} \circ \cdots f_1$ fixed \citep{luo2023prompt,bhargava2023s,cai2023transparent,wei2022chain,li2021prefix}.
 Prompts are often highly task-specific, requiring either manually crafting or ad-hoc computationally-taxing techniques, and success can be brittle to prompt choice \citep{weber-etal-2023-mind}.
-While the space of natural language prompts is discrete, LM weights and activations live in continuous high-dimensional space, which is more expressive; then, rather than search over discrete prompts, other approaches that exploit this expressivity directly intervene in the internals of the model.
+While the space of natural language prompts is discrete, LLM weights and activations live in continuous high-dimensional space, which is more expressive; then, rather than search over discrete prompts, other approaches that exploit this expressivity directly intervene in the internals of the model.

 Of them, \textbf{weight-based methods} modify the functions $f_i$ themselves, which permanently constrains the space of final probability distributions $\mathbb P_{LM}$.
-These methods comprise, e.g., reinforcement learning from human feedback \citep{NEURIPS2022_b1efde53}, instruction-tuning, parameter-efficient adaptation \citep{Hu:etal:2022}, or targeted weight-editing \citep{rome,belrose2023leace}.
+These methods comprise, e.g., reinforcement learning from human feedback \citep{NEURIPS2022_b1efde53}, instruction-tuning, parameter-efficient adaptation \citep{Hu:etal:2022}, or targeted weight editing \citep{rome,belrose2023leace}.
 In such approaches, weights are modified according to the goal of the controlled generation by, for instance, learning the necessary update \citep{de2021editing,mitchell2021fast}, or localizing and editing target parameters encoding specific knowledge \citep{dai2022knowledge,meng2022locating,meng2022mass,li2024pmet}.
-Pitfalls range from potential inconsistencies and distortions, to the fact that weight-based methods can only correct errors in the LM's parametric knowledge, but not in-context \citep{li2023unveiling}.
+Pitfalls range from potential inconsistencies and distortions, to the fact that weight-based methods can only correct errors in the LLM's parametric knowledge, but not in-context \citep{li2023unveiling}.